LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

                                RAJA::as_array< RAJA::Perm<1,2,0> >::get() );

-creates a three-dimensional layout with index dimensions 5, 7, 11 with indices permuted so that the first index (index 0 - size 5) has unit stride, the third index (index 2 - size 11) has stride 5, and the second index (index 1 - size 7) has stride 55 (= 5*11).
+creates a three-dimensional layout with index dimensions 5, 7, 11 with indices permuted so that the first index (index 0 - extent 5) has unit stride, the third index (index 2 - extent 11) has stride 5, and the second index (index 1 - extent 7) has stride 55 (= 5*11).

 .. note:: If a permuted layout is created with the 'identity' permutation
           (in this example RAJA::Perm<0,1,2>), the layout is the same as